samsung-cnct/kraken-lib/README.md

   6m    6m    1 {service-controller }     Normal    CreatedLoadBalancer Created load balancer
 ```

-After a few minutes, we should feel comfortable going to http://aa95470398b1711e6b3a706da4d1c1f9-1324035908.us-west-2.elb.amazonaws.com and viewing the kubernetes dashboard
+After a few minutes, you should be able to view the kubernetes dashboard.
+In this example it is located at http://aa95470398b1711e6b3a706da4d1c1f9-1324035908.us-west-2.elb.amazonaws.com.

 ### Debugging

 If K2 hangs during deployment, please hit ctrl-c to break out of the application and try again.
-Note that some steps are slow and may not indicate things are hung.
-Particularly `TASK [/kraken/ansible/roles/kraken.provider/kraken.provider.aws : Run cluster up] ***` and while waiting for a cluster to come up
+Note that some steps are slow and may give a false indication that the deployment is hung.
+In particular, the `TASK [/kraken/ansible/roles/kraken.provider/kraken.provider.aws : Run cluster up] ***` step and the wait for a cluster to come up can take some time.

-If you desire to log into the VMs that have been created during this process, please use the AWS console.
-There you will see various items
+You can use the AWS console to log into the VMs that have been created.
+There you will see various items, such as:

 - EC2 Instances that include the `cluster` value in their name
 - Auto Scaling Groups that include the `cluster` value in their name